ShootingStar91/Javachess/documentation/architecture.md

 # Saving games

 The saving of the games is done through sqlite using jdbc.
-The application will check if there is a file named "JavachessDatabase.db" in the root folder of the game, and if there is not, it will create it.
+The application will check if there is a file named "javachessDatabase.db" in the root folder of the game, and if there is not, it will create it.

 The database has one table Savedgames with three columns: id (primary key), name (title for the game) and boardhistory, which is a string that the load-method can parse and understand as a complete chessgame.